-The Museum of Loss and Renewal is a project by Tracy Mackenna & Edwin Janssen that combines the production of art with curating and sharing.
+The Museum of Loss and Renewal is a roaming art practice.

 The Museum of Loss and Renewal

-The Museum of Loss and Renewal is a mobile discursive practice that creates space for sharing experiences to further the understanding of the challenges we face in our individual and communal lives.
+The Museum of Loss and Renewal is a roaming art practice nurtured by Tracy Mackenna & Edwin Janssen.
+It offers space, time and contexts for making and sharing, with a focus on the challenges we face in our individual and social lives.

 The museum also hosts a range of residency projects in partnership with many creative people and arts organisations.
 Please email if you have a proposal you would like to discuss with us.